arjunajaygit/study-assistant/README.md

 # 📚 STUDY.AI

+> 🚧 **Note:** This project is currently in active development.
+Features, UI, and API endpoints are subject to change as improvements are being made.

 An AI-powered RAG (Retrieval-Augmented Generation) study assistant that allows users to upload PDFs and interact with them through context-aware conversations.

 🌐 **Live Demo:** [https://study-assistant-xii-seven.vercel.app/](https://study-assistant-xii-seven.vercel.app/)